aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xls-to-xlsm/_index.md

 ---
 title: Java XLS to XLSM - XLS to XLSM Converter
 description: Aspose Excel.
-Convert XLS to XLSM quickly and easily with Aspose.Cells.
-Java XLS to XLSM.
-Java Save XLS to XLSM.
-Save XLS as XLSM using Java.
+This comprehensive solution provides Java developers with a fully integrated approach to convert XLS to XLSM format, enabling seamless saving of XLS data into XLSM format using the Aspose.Cells library, all through efficient and customizable Java code.
-keywords: [Aspose Excel., Java Aspose.Cells., Convert XLS to XLSM in Java., Save XLS to XLSM using Java., Java XLS to XLSM saveformat., XLS to XLSM Converter., Java Save XLS as XLSM]
+keywords: [Aspose Excel., Java Aspose.Cells., Smart XLS files to XLSM Converter for Java., Convert XLS to XLSM in Java., XLS files to XLSM Conversion in Java., Leverage intelligent data processing to automatically parse and save XLS into XLSM format with high fidelity and code efficiency]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}